hum4nizer/backitup/README.md

 Because of its dynamic way of handeling arguments you can run it from crontab, Windows scheduler, scripts or manually.
 You can also setup different jobs on the same machine, separating them with unique job names and locations.

-Usage: py backitup.py (uses values set inside backitup.py).
+Usage: python backitup.py (uses values set inside backitup.py).
 You can set all values staticly in the code of backitup.py or pass one or more values as arguments at execution time.
 Arguments is always prioritised.

 Accepted arguments are:
 * **jobname**   The name of the backup instance.
 Ex. jobname=MyHomeDir